ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/Create-Secure-Publish-DPNGW/ReadMe.md

 1. Click **Create New Project**.
 ![alt text](images/image-6.png)

-	Name it customer-database-agw, where agw stands for the API Gateway. <br>
+	Name it customer-database-agw, where ngw stands for the Nano Gateway. <br>
 ![alt text](images/image-6a.png)

 1. Open the project customer-database-agw.